top of page

 Course Delivery

-The Online Troubleshooting Distillation Controls Course is a live two day course given virtually.
+The Online Troubleshooting Distillation Controls Course is a live three half-day course given virtually.

 This course is designed for groups and can be given via platforms such as Microsoft Teams, Zoom, etc.